littledodo23/Currency-Convertor/README.md

 # Currency-Convertor
-An app programmed in kotlin that converts currency fragments, landscapes, and dialog
+12 grade project, an app programmed in kotlin that converts currency fragments, landscapes, and dialog

 ## Overview